 - Social Behavior and Human Understandinng

-You will explore these themes by taking courses in 3 different concentrations, with 9 units required in each.
-The majority of your courses are in a focus theme area that you choose, with 36 units required.
-These four themes deliver courses from disciplines across the social sciences and humanities.
+You will support your studies in the degree path of your choice by taking courses in 3 different concentrations, with 9 units required in each.
+The majority of your courses are in the degree plan that you choose, with 36 units required.
+These four themed options deliver courses from disciplines across the social sciences and humanities.
 While focusing on one of the themes, you will develop skills in oral and written communication, critical analysis and research, and learn to think about and solve 3 problems using multiple theories and methods—obtaining a truly multidisciplinary education.
-You can also chose Studies of the U.S. and the American Experience as a theme for one of your concentrations.
+You can also chose Studies of the U.S. and the American Experience or Science, Technology, Health and Society as a theme for one of your concentrations.

 The UANV degree completion program also encourages you to get real world experience in your chosen area and participate in an internship.
 Studies have demonstrated the importance of internships in post-graduation employment success.
 The National Association of Colleges and Employers found that “65% of paid interns in the class of 2012 had at least one job offer when they graduated.
 Of those who did no internship only about 40% had an offer.”
 And the 2012 Maguire Associates survey concluded that “More important than where they went to college, the major they pursued, and even their grade point average, an internship is the single more important credential for college graduates.”
 The 2014 Maguire Survey reaffirmed the importance of internships, but also found that employers emphasize communication, critical thinking and problem solving skills – the key assets of a liberal arts education.